Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 # Main Locations in different folder

 - Data folder --> we keep all data for database here.
+- Data/ Model classes --> no point to use optional proporties, because it is converted from Model Class (As example: public string?
+Language { get; set; })
 - Data / BookStoreContext --> this class allow to interact with database, set up for connection to database.
 Also, here we create tables in databse.
   BookStoreContext ////BookStore <--can be any name, this is a name of our database BookStoreContext ////Context <--must be always in the end of name of our class